Spots to Have Authentic Muslim

 7. Tai Cheong Bakery [No Pork, No Lard]

-One of the oldest establishments in Hong Kong is Tai Cheong Bakery, which has been around seeing 1954.
-Aim for the signature Tai Cheong Egg Tart (although those of you familiar with the Singaporean branch would possibly have tasted it already), but deliver the HK one a go, why don’t you?
-The egg tarts are freshly baked day by day, candy, buttery, crispy and could certainly soften on your mouth.
+One of the oldest establishments in Hong Kong is Tai Cheong Bakery, which has been around since 1954.
+Aim for the signature Tai Cheong Egg Tart (although those of you familiar with the Singaporean branch would possibly have tasted it already), but deliver the HK one a go; why don’t you?
+The egg tarts are freshly baked daily, candy, buttery, crispy, and could certainly soften on your mouth.